Writing Supplemental Essays: Are We There Yet?

 For high school seniors, writing supplemental college essays is like going on a long road trip–at some point, you stop noticing the scenery and all you want to do is arrive at your destination.

 These essays generally average about 200-350 words, but don't let their mini-size fool you.
 They are important.

-Don't wait until you're up against the clock to write them.
-Every college has classes, programs and activities that are unique to them, and it takes time to research and make assessments about your potential fit.
+Every college has classes, programs and opportunities that are unique to them, and it takes time to research and make assessments about your potential fit.